bobby-didcoding/django_course/steps/module_8.md

 python manage.py collectstatic
 ```

-2) HTML structure - Django template language gives us access to a whole range of variables, filters and tags that help us ad logic to our HTML files.
+2) HTML structure - Django template language gives us access to a whole range of variables, filters and tags that help us add logic to our HTML files.
 Let's begin by changing our template structure.
 Create the following directory structure in root directory.
 ```
 django_course\ <--- Root directory
     ...